compose-spec/compose-spec/05-services.md

 map.
 Any boolean values; true, false, yes, no, should be enclosed in quotes to ensure they are not converted to True or False by the YAML parser.

-Environment variables MAY be declared by a single key (no value to equals sign).
+Environment variables may be declared by a single key (no value to equals sign).
 In such a case Compose implementations should rely on some user interaction to resolve the value.
 If they do not, the variable is unset and will be removed from the service container environment.